ResearchandDestroy/DorXNG/README.md

 Also keep in mind that we have made a sacrifice in speed for a higher degree of data output.
 This is an `OSINT` project after all. 🔎🌎

 Each search query you make is being issued to `7` upstream search providers...
-So especially with `--concurrent` queries this generates a lot of requests...
+Especially with `--concurrent` queries this generates a lot of upstream requests...
 So have patience.

 Keep in mind that DorXNG will continue to append new search results to the `dorxng.db` database file if you don't use the `--database` switch to specify a different one.
 This probably doesn't matter for most, but if you want to keep your `OSINT` investigations seperate it's there for you.